dywisor/kernelconfig/doc/rst/devguide.rst

    translates them into config options, which are then transformed into modification requests.

+   **Package management integration** retrieves config recommendations from installed packages and transforms them into modification requests.
+   *static pm-integration* queries portage for the package build-time value of ``CONFIG_CHECK``, whereas *dynamic pm-integration* runs the relevant ebuild phases for getting recommendations based on the kernel sources being processed.

    Modification requests are stored in an intermediate *decision* object, accumulate with other requests, and form a *decision dict* where each Kconfig symbol is mapped to a specific value or a range